 Proximal radio-ulnar synostosis

-A proximal radio-ulnar synostosis is an upper limb skeletal malformation characterised by bony fusion at the proximal aspect of the radius and ulna.
+Proximal radio-ulnar synostosis is an upper limb skeletal malformation characterized by bony fusion at the proximal aspect of the radius and ulna.
 Of the radio-ulnar synostoses, the proximal third is considered the most common site.

 It is often congenital but can rarely result following trauma.
 A developmental relationship between posterior dislocation of the radial head and proximal radioulnar fusion has been suggested by some authors.

 - 1. Elliott AM, Kibria L, Reed MH.
 The developmental spectrum of proximal radioulnar synostosis.
 Skeletal Radiol.
 2010;39 (1): 49-54. doi:10.1007/s00256-009-0762-2 - Pubmed citation

 - 2. Yammine K, Salon A, Pouliquen JC.
 Congenital radioulnar synostosis.
 Study of a series of 37 children and adolescents.
 Chir Main.
 1998;17 (4): 300-8. - Pubmed citation

 - 3. Cleary JE, Omer GE.
 Congenital proximal radio-ulnar synostosis.
 Natural history and functional assessment.
 J Bone Joint Surg Am.
 1985;67 (4): 539-45. - Pubmed citation